Investigating a Performance Problem

 $ gplogfilter -t

-The Greenplum Magic Tool (GPMT) can run diagnostics and collect information from a Greenplum Database system.
-You can then send the information to VMware Customer Support to aid in the diagnosis of Greenplum Database errors or system failures.
+The Greenplum Magic Tool (GPMT) utility can run diagnostics and collect information from a Greenplum Database system.
+You can then send the information to Pivotal Customer Support to aid the diagnosis of Greenplum Database errors or system failures.